upfrontjs/framework/docs/calliope/timestamps.md

 #### createdAt

 The `createdAt` is a static property on the model.
 The default value is `'createdAt'`.
-You may over ride this if the expected timestamp attribute is named differently.
+You may override this if the expected timestamp attribute is named differently.
 The letter casing is no concern here as [getCreatedAtName](#getcreatedatname) will update it to the correct casing.

 #### updatedAt

 The `updatedAt` is a static property on the model.
 The default value is `'updatedAt'`.
-You may over ride this if the expected timestamp attribute is named differently.
+You may override this if the expected timestamp attribute is named differently.
 The letter casing is no concern here as [getUpdatedAtName](#getupdatedatname) will update it to the correct casing.

 #### timestamps